-On behalf of the Board of Trustees (the "Board") and management, I am pleased to invite you to attend the annual meeting (the "Meeting") of unitholders (the "Unitholders") of Artis Real Estate Investment Trust ("Artis" or the "REIT") to be held at the Del Crewson Conference Centre at 360 Main Street in Winnipeg, Manitoba, on Thursday, the 13th day of June, 2019, at 11:00 a.m.
+On behalf of the Board of Trustees (the "Board") and management, I am pleased to announce that the annual and special meeting (the "Meeting") of Unitholders of Artis Real Estate Investment Trust ("Artis" or the "REIT") will be held at the Del Crewson Conference Centre at 360 Main Street in Winnipeg, Manitoba, on Thursday, the 24th day of September, 2020, at 11:00 a.m.
 CT.

-At the meeting, Unitholders will be asked to consider and vote to (i) receive the annual consolidated financial statements of Artis for the year ended December 31, 2018; (ii) fix the number of trustees of Artis (the "Trustees") at eight; (iii) elect the Trustees who will hold office until the next annual meeting of unitholders; (iv) appoint the external auditor and authorize the Trustees to fix the remuneration of the auditor for the ensuing year; and (v) consider in an advisory, non-binding capacity, Artis' approach to executive compensation.
+At the Meeting, Unitholders will be asked to consider and vote to (i) receive the annual consolidated financial statements of Artis for the year ended December 31, 2019; (ii) fix the number of Trustees of Artis at seven; (iii) elect the Trustees who will hold office until the next annual meeting of Unitholders; (iv) appoint the external auditor and authorize the Trustees to fix the remuneration of the auditor for the ensuing year; (v) consider in an advisory, non-binding capacity, Artis' approach to executive compensation; and (vi) consider and, if thought advisable, to pass, with or without variation, a resolution approving the adoption of a Fourth Amended and Restated Unitholder Rights Plan Agreement, which renews, with minor amendments, the current Unitholder Rights Plan of Artis.
 Additional information about these items, along with important information about voting rights associated with your trust units ("Units"), can be found in the accompanying Management Information Circular (the "Circular").